 - Assister-in-training submits a background study consent form to the ARC by secure email or by fax (651-431-7572).
 Once per week, MNsure submits all newly received background studies to the Minnesota Department of Human Services, Licensing Division for processing.
-MNsure typically receives results within one week, although results may be delayed.
-An assister-in-training will be notified of their appeal rights by mail if their background study results in a disqualification.
+MNsure typically receives results within seven business days, although results may be delayed.
+An assister-in-training will be notified of their appeal rights by mail if their background study results in a potential disqualification.

 - Assister-in-training completes required online training courses through the MNsure Learning Center.
 The current certification requirements for navigators and CACs are published on MNsure’s Navigator One Stop.